klis87/django-cloudinary-storage/README.md

 setting to see when it is useful
 - `STATICFILES_MANIFEST_ROOT` - path where `staticfiles.json` will be saved after `collectstatic` command, `./manifest`
 is the default location
+- `STATIC_IMAGES_EXTENSIONS` - list of file extensions with which static files will be treated as Cloudinary images
+- `STATIC_VIDEOS_EXTENSIONS` - list of file extensions with which static files will be uploaded as Cloudinary videos
 - `MAGIC_FILE_PATH`: applicable only for Windows, needed for python-magic library for movie validation, please see [python-magic](https://github.com/ahupp/python-magic#dependencies) for reference